PipedreamHQ/pipedream/docs/docs/components/migrating/README.md

 }
 ```

-### Publishing an Action
+### Publishing and Using Action

 In the old model, actions were published via Pipedream's UI.
-To learn how to publish component-based actions using Pipedream's CLI, review our [quickstart guide](/components/quickstart/nodejs/actions/).
+To learn how to publish component-based actions using Pipedream's CLI and use them in workflows, review our [quickstart guide](/components/quickstart/nodejs/actions/).